-Objective: To accelerate development and deployment of advanced sensors and measurement systems to enable wide-area monitoring and control of the Smart Grid and to develop conformance and interoperability tests for new standards for these devices by 2016.
+Objective: To enable wide-area monitoring and control of the smart grid by accelerating the development/deployment of advanced sensors and measurement systems; to develop conformance and interoperability tests for new standards for these devices; and to develop a sensor network interface specification by 2016.

 What is the new technical idea?
-This project proposes to characterize sensors in environments that realistically emulate field conditions.
-Tests and performance requirements will be developed which characterize advanced sensors and measurement systems that are the most demanding - for dynamically changing conditions, rather than the steady-state tests that have been developed to date.
-Effects present in harsh substation environments that affect PMU accuracies will be investigated as well as signal crossover in simultaneous three-phase measurement systems.
-Novel sensors, including Micro-Electromechanical Machines (MEMs) and optical sensors will be examined for measurement performance under distorted power conditions.
+This project proposes to characterize sensors in environments that realistically emulate real-world operating conditions.
+Tests and performance requirements will be developed which characterize advanced sensors and measurement systems that are the most demanding – in particular for dynamically changing conditions, rather than the steady-state tests that have been primarily used to date.
+Novel sensors, including optical and clamp-on sensors will be evaluated for measurement performance.

 Related Programs and Projects:

 Smart Grid Program